gaius-dev/gaius-docs/_source/index.md

 The main goals for the Gaius engine are:

-1. Performance: site generation should be fast and efficient.
+1. **Performance**: site generation should be fast and efficient.
-1. Visualization: the user should be able to see exactly what changes will be made to the generated site content when processing the source input files.
+1. **Visualization**: the user should be able to see exactly what changes will be made to the generated site content when processing the source input files.
-1. Extensibility: currently we only support a single worker (i.e. "Markdown Liquid Worker"), but the engine itself supports "pluggable" workers which can process different types of source input files.
+1. **Extensibility**: currently we only support a single worker (i.e. "Markdown Liquid Worker"), but the engine itself supports "pluggable" workers which can process different types of source input files.

 The Gaius engine is written 100% in C# (.NET Core), and as such requires the .NET Core Runtime in order to run the site generation process locally.

 ![Gaius Engine in Action]({{root}}/images/engine.png)

-## Gaius CLI
+## Gaius CLI Wrapper

-The Gaius CLI consists of a shell script (for Linux/OSX/Windows GitBash) and a PowerShell script (for Windows PowerShell).
+The Gaius CLI consists of a shell script *(for Linux/OSX/Windows GitBash)* and a PowerShell script *(for Windows PowerShell)*.
 It provides a simple wrapper around the Gaius engine itself, and most importantly provides an easy mechanism to update the Gaius engine, the Github Actions workflows, and the CLI itself.

 ## Gaius Github Actions